 Listen to the podcast below where I interview Jack, who recently hiked to Everest Base Camp with my affiliate, Active Adventures, and scroll down below to learn more details and see photos of this outstanding adventure!

-Note that as an ATA affiliate, Active offers my listeners an exclusive $200 Discount (that I am not allowed to publish), so email me for the Active Adventures Promo Code HERE.
+Note that as an ATA affiliate, Active offers my listeners an exclusive $100 Discount, so email me for the Active Adventures Promo Code HERE.

 Get your FREE Everest Base Camp Travel Planner HERE!